-The match strength value (typically called matchStrength in the classifier configuration) reflects how confident the classifier is that a particular data element exclusively matches the associated domain.
+The value for match strength (typically matchStrength in the classifier configuration) reflects how confident the classifier is that a particular data element exclusively matches the associated domain.
 A match strength of 0.01 indicates that the data element may belong to the domain, but might also belong to any number of other domains or not be sensitive at all, while a value of 1.0 reflects absolute certainty that this data matches this domain and no other domain.
 A value of 0 provides no information.

-Not all classifiers have a match strength greater than 0.
-One example of this is TYPE classifiers, which typically have a high reject strength, but 0 match strength (since it is impossible to match any of the built-in domains based on the data type of a column alone).
+Not all classifiers have a greater than 0 match strength.
+One example of this is TYPE classifiers, which typically have a high reject strength, but 0 match strength since it is impossible to match any of the built-in domains based on the data type of a column alone.

-PATH classifiers built-in to the product typically have a match strength of 0.67, so in order for a REGEX or LIST classifier to override a PATH result, that classifier's match strength or reject strength would have to be higher than this value.
+PATH classifiers built-in to product typically have a .67 match strength, so in order for a REGEX or LIST classifier to override a PATH result, that classifier's match strength or reject strength would have to be higher than this value.
 This can help eliminate false positive results from the PATH classifiers, but be wary of the next recommendation before setting match strength to a high value.

 When choosing match strength for REGEX classifiers, consider whether the pattern is unique to the type of sensitive data being detected.
-If it is not, it is safer to give a relatively low match strength in the range of 0.1 to 0.5, so that PATH level results can contribute information.
+If it is not, it is safer to give a relatively low match strength in the range of .1 to .5, so that PATH level results can contribute information.
 Consider this example of REGEX detection of US Social Security numbers.
-These might be stored as a string value with a more distinct pattern like "001-23-4567", or simply as a 9digit number "001234567".
-A 9-digit number might be any number of other numeric identifiers, like account number, passport number, a row identifier for rows in another table, etc. so the match strength for the [0-9]{9} regex should be quite low.
+These might be stored as a string value with a more distinct pattern like "001-23-4567", or simply as a 9 digit number "001234567".
+A 9-digit number might be any number of other numeric identifiers, like account number, passport number, a row identifier for rows in another table, etc. so the match strength for the "[0-9]{9}" regex should be quite low.
 The distinct text pattern with dashes has a much higher match strength since it is unlikely to be any other kind of information.